 - Bean aromatics: 2 cloves garlic, 2 bay leaves, olive oil

 - ¾ cups high-quality tahini (such as Soom)

 - ¼ cup ice-cold water, plus more as needed

 - Topping ideas: Good olive oil, harissa paste, pickled hot peppers, Aleppo-style chili flakes, crushed cumin seeds, fresh herbs

-Prepare the chickpeas: Combine the first 4 ingredients in the cooking vessel of your choice with 1⁄4 tsp of the salt.
+Prepare the chickpeas: Combine the Chickpeas and the aromatics in the cooking vessel of your choice with ¼ tsp salt.
 Cover with water and cook according to the Primary Beans cooking guide.
 Remove bay leaves and add chickpeas with their broth to a small pot.
 Add water as needed to cover by 2 inches and stir in baking soda.
 Simmer over medium heat for 20-30 minutes, or until chickpeas are very soft and start to break down.
 Drain chickpeas and rinse under cold water.